 The Airmen's Stories - P/O N J V Benson

-He immediately went to 11 Group Fighter Pool St. Athan, converted to Blenheims and joined 145 Squadron at Croydon on 30th October.
+Benson graduated at Cranwell on 23rd October with a Permanent Commission.
+He immediately went to 11 Group Fighter Pool, St. Athan, converted to Blenheims and joined 145 Squadron at Croydon on 30th October.

 On the 23rd he shared in the destruction of a Do17.
 His Spitfire, N3229, was hit by return fire and his starboard undercarriage leg collapsed on landing and the aircraft tipped over.